ryanatkn/fuz_mastodon/README.md

 - embed toots without authentication
 - nested replies
 - spoiler warnings are behind `<details>`
+- allowlisting via likes by the toot author
 - customizable caching

 Limitations:

 - read-only (no authentication is supported)
 - only one view/layout
+- allowlisting is hardcoded to the original toot author's likes

 Planned: